 In 1946, when Mahatma Gandhi visited Madras, he made it a point to visit Alliance as well.
 Even a biography of Dr Rajendra Prasad had been published by Kuppuswamy, which was launched by Prasad in the railway station itself during a fleeting visit to the city.

 When times were tough, help came from unexpected quarters, like it happened in 1933.
 “Somehow Rajaji got a whiff of the crisis we were facing and handed over the rights of five of his books to my grandfather and asked him to publish them.”
-In 1992, Cho Ramaswamy did the same to help the store.
-But in more than a century, Alliance only sold books which were published by them.
-The sole exception was the works of Bharatiyar.
+In 1992, Cho Ramaswamy did the same to help the store.”
+But in more than a century, Alliance only sold books which were published by them as well.
+The sole exception was made for the works of Bharatiyar.
 There is no connection to the politics of the country anymore but the history of Madras and its quest for freedom still reverberates here to this day.